Friday, 31 July 2015

 The journey home all went according a to plan and I managed to get about five hours sleep between Denver and Reykjavik.
 It was still a long haul - we worked out that it took us almost exactly 24 hours from leaving Steamboat to arriving home - but I read my book and watched programmes that I had loaded onto my iPad.
 We had a lovely lunch at Jamie's Italian in Gatwick.
 When we arrived in Glasgow we were a bit dismayed by the grey, rainy weather - apparently it has been like this since we went away!

-There were no kittens to greet us at home because they are in the cattery; we put on a washing and settled down with sausage suppers (James and David) and a large donner kebab (me).
-How nice to get back to Scottish food!
+There were no kittens to greet us at home because they are in the cattery; we put on a washing and settled down with sausage suppers (James and Davie) and a large donner kebab (me) How nice to get back to Scottish food!

-I spent all of Friday swimming, reading and lounging around the hot tubs, while James and David went on a manly hike up the Thunderhead trail, which is the main ski mountain in Steamboat.
+I spent all of today swimming, reading and lounging around the hot tubs, while James and Davie went on a manly hike up the Thunderhead trail, which is the main ski mountain in Steamboat.
 I had a lovely time and so did they.
 We all met up at the pool in the afternoon.

 • 8.